-Super Smash Bros Ultimate is the biggest, and possibly the best, Smash Bros fighting game to grace our Nintendo consoles.
-But if you've fought your current Smash Bros Ultimate DLC characters to exhaustion, don't worry – there looks to be a number more add-on fighters on their way to the Nintendo Switch game.
+Want more Smash Bros Ultimate DLC?
+We don't blame you – Super Smash Bros Ultimate is the biggest, and possibly the best, Smash Bros fighting game to grace our Nintendo consoles.
+But if you've fought your current Smash Bros Ultimate DLC characters to exhaustion, don't worry – there's a number of add-in fighters beyond the base roster, and even more on their way to the Nintendo Switch game.

 With over 75 characters already playable, you're unlikely to really run out, but Nintendo is using its DLC packs to bring some real fan-favorite characters into the fray.
 Rare's iconic bear and bird duo, Banjo-Kazooie, has now joined the roster, along with Joker from Persona 5 and even the classic Piranha Plant – with plant pot and all.

-Not every addition is as inspiring – cough, Byleth, cough – but with each character introducing new play-styles, moves, stages, and soundtracks, there's plenty to get our teeth into.
-You can see our hopes and predictions for other, future fighters at the bottom of this guide too.
+Not every addition is as inspiring – and we're still mad about Cuphead being relegated to a Mii Fighter – but with each character introducing new play-styles, moves, stages, and soundtracks, there's plenty to get our teeth into.
+You can see our predictions for other, future fighters at the bottom of this guide too.

-For now, if you want to find out what downloadable content / Ultimate DLC can players hope to get in 2019, and what's already available, here’s our list of everything on the cards, and how you can make sure you don’t miss out.
+For now, if you want to find out what downloadable content / Ultimate DLC players can hope to get, and what's already available, here’s our list of everything on the cards – and how you can make sure you don’t miss out.

 Smash Bros Ultimate DLC characters